salaboy/from-monolith-to-k8s/workshop.md

 mt-broker-ingress-64987f6f4-4l9n6       1/1     Running   0          2m9s
 ```

+Now you have everything ready to deploy your Cloud-Native applications to Kubernetes.

-# Installing our Cloud Native Application
+# Deploying a Cloud Native Application

+In this section you will be deploying a Conference Cloud-Native application composed by 4 simple services.

-Once you have the aliases, Knative and a Camunda Cloud account  you can proceed to add a new Helm Repository where the Helm packages for the application are stored.
+Once you have the aliases, Knative installed and a Camunda Cloud account you can proceed to add a new Helm Repository where the Helm packages for the application are stored.

 You can do this by runnig the following command:

 ``` bash